Sydney JetCats: History

 Three JetCats were delivered in 1990/91 to replace the remaining four Sydney hydrofoils on the Manly service.
 The 268-seat vessels were built by NQEA, Cairns to an Incat Crowther design.

 In December 2008, the State Government announced the JetCat service would cease and called for tenders to operate the service on a commercial basis.
 The last JetCat service operated on 31 December 2008.
 JetCat patronage had dropped from 1,453,000 passengers per annum in 1995/96 to 393,506 between July and December 2008, while ferry patronage on the route rose from 3.7 million to 6.0 million (full 08/09 year) in the same period.
 However this referenced source clearly reveals the change in Jetcat patronage can be explained by the reduction in the number of timetabled Jetcat services being operated from typically 256 return trips per week in 1995/96, down to 116 per week in 2008 (both including ferry replacement trips).
 The JetCats were sold to a broker, who resold them for three times the price.

 Manly Fast Ferry commenced operating the service on 10 February 2009.

-Since they're departure from Sydney Ferries service all 3 JetCats have been lost or scrapped.
-MV Sprinter (Formerly Sea Eagle) was destroyed by a fire on the 24th of November 2019 while berthed in Astrakhan, Russia.
-The vessel was scrapped in the following months.
-An Arson attack was suspected.
-St. Dominic (Formerly Sir David Martin) sank on the 26th of October 2020 after sustaining damage to her port side during Typhoon Molave.
-The vessel capsized just off Mabini, Batangas and sank with no casualties.
-St. Benedict (Formerly Blue Fin) was withdrawn from service with SuperCat in 2017.
-The vessel remained laid up in Cebu's Colorado Shipyard with her sister St. Dominic until St. Dominic was restored and returned to service in 2019.
-St. Benedict stayed at Colorado Shipyard until late 2021 when the vessel was moved to MCF Shipyard.
-Google Earth imagery shows the vessel was broken up over the course of the following month marking the end of the JetCat fleet.